DavidAJohnston/DecentralizedApplications/README.md

 WIth the development mechanism, tokens are generated using a predefined mechanism and are only available for the development of the DA.
 For example, in addition to its fundraising mechanism, the Master Protocol used the collaboration mechanism to fund its future development.
 An additional 10% of the Mastercoins generated through fundraising was set aside for development of the Master Protocol.
 Those Mastercoins become available through a pre-derminded schedule and are distributed via a community-driven bounty system where decisions are made based on the proof-of-stake mechanism.

-To summarize: Tokens of a DA that establishes consensus through proof-of-work are distributed by mining, by people buying directly from miners and by trading for goods and services; that is the case with Bitcoin.
+To summarize: Tokens of a DApp that establishes consensus through proof-of-work are distributed by mining, by people buying directly from miners and by trading for goods and services; that is the case with Bitcoin.
 Tokens of a DA that establishes consensus through